nuclio/nuclio/docs/setup/k8s/running-in-production-k8s.md

 - Set `offline` to `true` to put Nuclio in "offline" mode.
 - Set `dashboard.baseImagePullPolicy` to `Never`.
 - Set `registry.pushPullUrl` to a registry URL that's reachable from your system.
-- <a id="air-gapped-envir-base-n-onbuild-images"></a>Ensure that base, "onbuild" and processor images are accessible to the dashboard in your environment, as they're required for the build process (either by `docker build` or [Kaniko](#using-kaniko-as-an-image-builder)).
+- <a id="air-gapped-envir-base-n-onbuild-images"></a>Ensure that base, "onbuild", and processor images are accessible to the dashboard in your environment, as they're required for the build process (either by `docker build` or [Kaniko](#using-kaniko-as-an-image-builder)).
   You can achieve this using either of the following methods:

   - Make the images available on the host Docker daemon (local cache).